 - Whether any citations were issued

 - Review of any camera footage if available

 - Position of the cars after they came to rest

 - “Black box” data recorders

 While liability may be shared among multiple parties, no one wants to admit fault and pay up.
 Insurance companies are known for passing the buck back and forth.
 While everyone may seem very apologetic and sympathetic about your injuries, their help only goes so far as promising you that they are not the ones who owe you compensation.

 That’s why it’s important to talk to an attorney after a multi-vehicle collision.

 If you or someone you love was injured in a major multi-vehicle accident, you owe it to yourself to seek a consultation with a seasoned car accident lawyer.
 Your attorney’s ability to prove fault can determine whether or not you receive compensation for your injuries and losses.

 To protect your best interests, you need a lawyer with extensive experience successfully pursuing auto accident claims.
 The skilled and knowledgeable car accident lawyers at Olmstead & Olmstead, P.C.’s law offices, will fight hard to ensure that you receive fair compensation for the injuries and damages you sustained in a multiple vehicle accident.
-Call (703) 361-1555 today for a free consultation and case assessment with a member of our legal team.
+Call (703) 361-1555 today for a initial consultation and case assessment with a member of our legal team.
 We look forward to serving you!